ucbpi/puppet-vnc/README.markdown

 # vnc Server Module #

 This is a module for managing a VNC server on Red Hat based hosts.
-It currently is geared towards el6, but el5 support is on the horizon.
+It currently is geared towards rhel6.
+Pull requests supporting other distros are welcome.

+## Further Development ##

+Further development of this module will consist of bugfixes and pull requests only.

 ## Examples ##